egnha/valaddin/README.md

 #> Error: bc_num(x = c(1, 2), y = 3)
 #> FALSE: is_number(x)
 ```
-The formula `~ is_number` expresses a global argument check---the assertion that
+The formula `~ is_number` expresses a global argument check—the assertion that
 each of `is_number(x)`, `is_number(y)` is `TRUE`.
 The transformed function
 `bc_num()` behaves exactly like `bc()`, only more strictly so.